 As with many South American cichlids, there has been a lot of confusion about the scientific name of these fish.
 They are actually the first species described in the genus.
 The American ichthyologist J.D.
 Haseman described them in 1911 as Crenicara altispinosa.
 He based his description on fish collected by a Carnegie Museum expedition in 1907.
 The name aptispinosa came from altus (Latin for tall) and spinosa (Latin for spiny) which refers to the tall spikey fin rays at the front of the dorsal fin.
 The dorsal fin is very obvious as it is about 1/2 the height of the body.

 Although they were described as a Crenicara species, over the years other names have been used including Microgeophagus, Papiliochromis, and Mikrogeophagus.
-To learnmore about the naming of the genus visit the History of Mikrogeophagus.
-Variations of the species name including M. altispinosa and M. altispinossus have been used.
+To learn more about the naming of the genus visit the History of Mikrogeophagus.
+Variations of the species name including M. altispinosa and M. altispinossus have been used and may be encountered.
 M. altispinosus are more commonly encountered in pet stores than most dwarfs and are sold under several common names.
-Most commonly they are called Bolivian rams but they are sometimes marketed as Ruby Clown Cichlids.
+Most often they are called Bolivian Rams but they are sometimes marketed as Ruby Clown Cichlids.

 M. altispinosus Varieties